Price range: $37.95 through $42.95

 YATES APPLE

-The yates apple is made by using plant tissue from the original tree and attaching it to the new roots.
-This essentially is giving you an identical tree, of the one you see in the picture and description.
+The Yates apple is made by using plant tissue from the original tree and attaching it to the new roots.
+This essentially gives you an identical tree to the one in the picture and description.

 TREE SIZE FOR YATES APPLE

-Yates Apple requires a minimum of 6 hours of sunlight for growth and fruit production.
-Space trees 20′ apart and use cages of at least 5’ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+Yates Apple requires 6 hours of sunlight for growth and fruit production.
+Space trees 20′ apart and use at least 5′ cages to protect your trees.
+This process will ensure your deer eat your fruit in a few years, not your trees this year.

 SHIPPING/PICK UP